jbettencourt10/377-lab-filesystem_xv6/README.md

 }
 ```

 Our hope is that you will finish the implementation wherever you see "YOU DO THIS" and your output will match the output listed above.
+Essentially, copy this snippet into `fs.c` and finish the implementation.
 Remember to ask your TA for help if you find that you need help during the lab with your implementation.

 ## Please submit your answers to these questions on gradescope!